Nash Equilbria for Quadratic Voting

 Because $\mu >0$, agents with negative values will, with high probability, be on the losing side of the election.
-However, if $\mathbb E \left[\psi (V)\right]$ were small enough that $N \mathbb E\left[\nicefrac{\psi (V)}{2} \mu \right]$ decayed with $N$, agents with negative values could overcome the votes of all other individuals at sufficiently small cost that all would eventually wish to be extremists.
-Such a high level of extremist activity in turn would imply $\mathbb E \left[\psi (V)\right]$ is large, because any time an extremist exists the conditional expectation $\psi (V)$ must be large enough to satisfy her first-order condition, which involves buying many votes.
-Consequently, $N \mathbb E\left[\psi (V)\mu \right]$ must remain bounded away from $0$.
+However, if $ \frac{1}{2} N\mu E \psi (V)$ were small, then an agent with even moderately negative value could increase her expected utility by buying a large number of (negative) votes; since many voters with negative values would find it beneficial to adopt such a strategy, the vote total would, with high probability, be negative, in contradiction to the fact that it must be concentrated near $\frac{1}{2} N \mu E \psi (V)$.Therefore, $N E\psi (V)\mu $ must remain bounded away from $0$.

-On the other hand, if $N\mathbb E\left[ \psi (V)\right]$ grows unboundedly with $N$, no individual could profitably act as an extremist, so no extremist will exist and $\mathbb E\left[ \psi (V)\right]$ would be exponentially small, which is impossible.
+On the other hand, if $\frac{1}{2} N\mu E \psi (V)$ were too large, then no individual could profitably act as an extremist, so except with exponentially small probability the vote total $V$ would be bounded away from $[-\delta ,\delta]$.
+But this would force $\mathbb E \psi (V)$ to be exponentially small, which is impossible.
 Thus, the aggregate number of votes must concentrate near a constant value, and so most voters must buy on the order of $1/N$ votes.
-For this scenario to occur, $\mathbb E\left[ \psi (V)\right]$ must decay as $\nicefrac{1}{N}$.
-But the primary contribution to this expectation must come from the event in which an extremist exists, and so the probability of this event must decay as $\nicefrac{1}{N}$.
+For this scenario to occur, $ E \psi (V)$ must decay as $\frac{1}{N}$.
+But the primary contribution to this expectation must come from the event in which an extremist exists, and so the probability of this event must decay as $\frac{1}{N}$.